isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``status-get`` Command
 --------------------------

-``status-get`` is a general-purpose command supported by several Kea daemons, not only the DHCP servers.
+:isccmd:`status-get` is a general-purpose command supported by several Kea daemons, not only the DHCP servers.
 However, when sent to a DHCP server with HA enabled, it can be used to get insight into the details of the HA-specific server status.
 Not only does the response contain the status information of the server receiving this command, but also the information about its partner if it is available.

-The following is an example response to the ``status-get`` command, including the HA status of two ``load-balancing`` servers:
+The following is an example response to the :isccmd:`status-get` command, including the HA status of two ``load-balancing`` servers:

 .. code-block:: json